What Is Inventory Turnover Ratio and How Do You Calculate It?

 You will want to aim for a higher inventory turnover ratio by stocking fast-moving products and eliminating hiccups along your supply chain.

-Inventory turnover rate is calculated by dividing the number of days in a given sales period by the inventory turnover ratio.
+DIO is calculated by dividing the number of days in a year by the inventory turnover ratio.
+In other words:

-Here are five reasons why monitoring your inventory turnover ratio consistently is important
+Here are six reasons why monitoring your inventory turnover ratio consistently is important

 1. Improves Inventory Management